 If you have developed a serious illness or disease after long-term talcum powder use, you may have cause to file suit.
 Please contact Long & Long online or by calling (251) 432-2277 to schedule a free consultation at our Orange Beach or Mobile, Alabama office right away.

 Talcum Powder and Ovarian Cancer

 The International Journal of Gynecological Cancer reports that women who use talcum powder in the genital area are at a 30-60% higher risk for developing ovarian cancer.
 The fine particulates released when talc is applied can enter the ovaries through the vagina, placing even those women who have not used the product for some time at increased risk.
 Unfortunately, there is little evidence that discontinuing use will decrease risks.

-The fact that Johnson & Johnson and other talc manufacturers knew about this danger for more than 40 years – but chose to withhold the information from consumers – is unacceptable.
-Thousands of women may have already died due to this negligent action and, according to many medical professionals, thousands more could be diagnosed with ovarian cancer following talc use for years to come.
+Johnson & Johnson and other talc manufacturers knew about this danger for more than 40 years – but chose to withhold the information from consumers – is unacceptable.
+Thousands of women may have already died due to this negligent action, and according to many medical professionals, thousands more could be diagnosed with ovarian cancer following talc use for years to come.
 If you are among them, the Alabama product liability attorneys at our firm are here to take your case and help you get the maximum compensation you deserve.

 Other Risks Posed by Talcum Powder